Unboxed-Software/solana-course/content/local-setup.md

 solana balance
 ```

-To airdrop SOL on Devnet or Localhost, use the `solana airdrop <AMOUNT>` command.
-Note that while on Devnet you are limited to 2 SOL per airdrop.
+To airdrop SOL on devnet or localhost, use the `solana airdrop <AMOUNT>` command.
+Note that while on devnet you are limited to 2 SOL per airdrop.

 ```bash
 solana airdrop 2